🦸Summary view

 Visualizes your validator performance in multiple time frames

-The summary table is part of the .
-It provides detailed performance metrics for each validator , including and validator rewards across various time frames.
-It also features a .
+The summary table is part of the validator dashboard.
+It provides detailed performance metrics for each validator group, including efficiency and validator rewards across various time frames.
+It also features a historical chart view.

 Overview

-Each row in the summary table represents a .
+Each row in the summary table represents a validator group.
 Users with multiple groups will see an additional row above the thin orange line, labeled as the Σ-row.

 Expandable rows